Account suspension FAQ

-Not a single one of these things has happened since we opened our doors in 2011, so hopefully it should be evident that this is not how we do business.
+Since not a single one of these things has happened since we opened our digital doors in 2011, it should be evident that this is not how we do business.

 If your account has been suspended and sales have been refunded, we are more than happy to provide proof of those refunds to your customers.

 Q3: Can I protest my suspension?